 More Mint Magic

 Can you identify this eerie-looking object?
 If you guessed UFO, you’d be wrong.
 It’s a Wint-O-Green Lifesaver being crushed with a pair of pliers in a dark room.
 Referred to as the “electric Life Saver effect” by some people, the phenomenon was first observed over 400 years ago.

 Officially known as triboluminescence, the luminescent effect is the result of a two-step process.
 First, the crushing of the mint causes some the positive and negative particles in the sugar crystal to separate.
 As these charged particles recombine, they may collide with nitrogen molecules in the surrounding air.
-Energized by the collision, the nitrogen molecules emit both visible and ultraviolet light.
+Energized by the collision, the nitrogen molecules emit both visible and ultraviolet light according to its emission spectrum.
 However, the visible light produced is of low intensity and difficult to see.
 This is where the wintergreen comes in.
-The ultraviolet light causes the methyl salicylate in the wintergreen flavoring to fluoresce with a blue glow.
+The ultraviolet light causes the methyl salicylate in the wintergreen flavoring to fluoresce, which creates a blue glow.
 Once your eyes have adjusted, this light is bright enough to be seen in a very dark room.